Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,1449.6,1458.2666666666667.md

 ### Transcript

-> exactly I don't think I should tell you
+> exactly I don't think I should tell you we've had a surprise but yes there will